ZaymonFC/Notes/FunctionalProgramming/MereFunctionalProgramming.md

 - Functions should be deterministic (pure).
     - Deterministic functions are also called `Referentially transparent` or `Pure` Although it will be necessary for your application to do anything useful to have functions with side effects, all important decisions should be made with deterministic functions.
+> In doing so you can verify important decisions with tests.

+## Lessons from structured programming
+Structured programming has 3 common control structures.
+- `Sequencing`: executing one statement followed by another
+- `Selection`: branching, commonly `if`, `switch / case`
+- `Iteration`: looping constructs